mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 To summarize, centralization would allow the Internet (or some part of it) to be captured, effectively turning it into a 'walled garden' that fails to meet both architectural design goals and users' expectations, and endangering its ongoing viability at the same time.

-Note that it is important to distinguish efforts to combat centralization from anti-competitive concerns (also known as "anti-trust").
-While (as per above) making the Internet more competitive is a motivation for avoiding centralization, determining what is and is not anti-competitive in a given market is a job for regulators and courts, not standards bodies.

-Likewise, a goal of avoiding centralization does not imply that a given function need be so widely distributed that other important factors, such as efficiency, resiliency, latency, or availability are affected.
-Just as in other areas (for example, the optimal number of automakers), many factors need to be balanced.
-In some cases, a modest number of instances can effectively decentralize a function, given the appropriate circumstances (see, for example, the DNS).

 # Kinds of Centralization {#kinds}